 Old House Insulation Strategy#5: Optimize Your Energy Choices

 The cost of heat energy varies wildly depending on what form you buy it and how it’s used.
-The cost of a million BTUs of electricity used to power a baseboard heater in Ontario, for instance, is many times the cost of the same amount of heat energy in the form of natural gas burned in a high efficiency furnace.
-In regions where natural gas isn’t available, propane is still about 30% cheaper than the same amount of electricity used directly for heating.
+The cost of a million BTUs of electricity used to power a baseboard heater in Ontario, Canada, for instance, is many times the cost of the same amount of heat energy in the form of natural gas burned in a high efficiency furnace.
+In regions where natural gas isn’t available, propane can be cheaper than the same amount of electricity used directly for heating.
 But propane is still twice as expensive as firewood even when you buy it cut, split and ready to burn.

 One of the main things to remember as you choose the energy sources your home will use is the inherent inefficiency of grid electricity for heating.
 We certainly need grid electricity for lots of things, but you should never use it for the bulk of your heating needs.
 Go ahead and use it to warm floors here and there, or use it to operate a heat pump.
 Since the electricity used by a heat pump is employed to harvest heat from the air, the earth or a nearby body of water, energy efficiency shoots right up.
 At current market prices, only natural gas offers a cheaper way to heat than an electric heat pump.
 It’s even cheaper than purchased firewood.

-Energy costs aren’t going to get significantly lower and that’s a big deal if you own one of the many beautiful older homes.
+Energy costs aren’t going to get significantly lower and that’s a big deal if you own one of the many beautiful older homes in the world.
 Understand the options you’ve got for boosting energy efficiency and energy bills won’t be something you fear in the future.